Killing of Ashur Sarnaya

 On 10 September 2025, Ashur Sarnaya, a 45-year-old disabled Assyrian Christian from Iraq, was stabbed to death in Lyon, France while doing a livestream on TikTok about Christianity.

 Background

-Born in 1979, Ashur Sarnaya was originally from Ankawa, a Chaldean–Syriac–Assyrian district of Erbil in the Kurdistan Region of Iraq.
+Born in 1979, Ashur Sarnaya was originally from Ankawa, a Chaldean–Syriac–Assyrian district of Erbil.
 Sarnaya and his family fled as refugees to France after the Islamic State invaded Iraq.

 Sarnaya was known for hosting live sessions on TikTok where he would discuss Christianity and criticize Islamic groups.
 This led to Sarnaya receiving death threats, and he was attacked in March 2025.

 Killing

 According to a witness, a man was waiting for Sarnaya, who was in a wheelchair, at the bottom of his building before stabbing him in the carotid artery and fleeing.
 Sarnaya was livestreaming on TikTok at the time of the attack, and captured footage showed his face covered in blood coming from his nose and mouth.

 Emergency services were notified shortly before 10:30 P.M. that an attack had occurred on 53 rue Sergent Michel Berthet in the 9th arrondissement.
 There, Sarnaya was found stabbed in the neck and suffering from cardiorespiratory arrest.
 Emergency responders were unable to revive him.

 Another source stated that three perpetrators were said to have been present, dressed in dark clothing with hoods, and fled the scene immediately without being caught.